-Crime Total Total occurences On Campus
+Crime Total occurences On Campus

-2017 2018 2019
+2018 2019 2020

 a.
 Domestic violence 0 0 0

 b.
 Dating violence 0 0 0

 c.
 Stalking 0 0 0

-Caveat: If you have changed prior years' data, you m (YEAR), Line (X) was changed from (A) to (E ge.
-Use the following f Format: "For

 VAWA Offenses - On-campus Student Housing Facilities

 For each of the following crimes, enter the number reported to have occurred in On-campus Student Housing Facilities.